mranisz/fmdummy/README.md

       - FMDummy3::TYPE_1024 - using 1024b blocks: 128b of rank data and 896b of text data
 - k - length of prefixes of suffixes from suffix array (k ≥ 2)
 - loadFactor - hash table load factor (0.0 < loadFactor < 1.0)

+Limitations:
+- pattern length >= k (patterns shorter than k are handled by standard variant of FMDummy3 index)

 Constructors:
 ```